BricL/CC3.WebZipBundle/README.md

     style E fill:#eb3434
 ```

-* Asynchronously downloading the ZIP files and game engine core saves the most time and offers the fastest speed.
+* In the game's `index.html`, ZIP files are downloaded asynchronously in advance, parallel to the engine core downloads, saving time and achieving faster startup.

-* This method takes advantage of downloading the CC engine and initializing it simultaneously.
-Based on experiment data, it can speed up the process by 30–40% on mid- to low-end Android devices or slower networks.
+* According to experimental data, startup speed improves by about 30-40% on low- to mid-range Android devices or in slow network environments.

     | ZipBundle | Number of Zips | Browser | Connection Type | Network Speed | Startup Time | Network Reqs
     | ---- | ---- | ---- | ---- | ---- | ---- | ---- |